blocknetdx/api-docs/source/includes/_setup.md

 Hydra is using PostgreSQL as the backend DB to keep track of payments, API counts, expirary dates.
 The `eth-payment-processor` container connects to the operators geth through the WebSocket.
 The payment processor has a block ingestor that monitors each new incoming ETH block for any payments coming in.
 The payment processor also keeps API counts and send this data to the Postgres DB.

 When everything is up and running, the operator needs to provide clients with a way to request a new project.
-The below (seen on github) shows how this is done.
+The section [Request Project](#request_project) showcases how clients can request a new project.
+Additionally, this is also showcased at the end of the `README` of [docker-compose file](https://github.com/blocknetdx/exrproxy-env).

 <!-- ### Scaling up